chrispo-git/ult-s/README.md

 # Ultimate S

 A free to play large overhaul of Super Smash Bros.
 Ultimate that aims to improve and overhaul movesets, as well as the general feel of the game.
-If you want to contribute to Ultimate S, pull requests are welcome!

 Go to our discord [here](https://discord.gg/YXaPzC5WGd)